shivam-72/shivam-72/README.md

 - 👋 Hi, I’m @shivam-72
 - 👀 I’m interested in ...
 Making projects.
-- 🌱 I’m currently learning ...
-Smoothly.
+- 🌱 I’m currently learning ... computer science and engennering.
 - 💞️ I’m looking to collaborate on ...Innovative projects.
 - 📫 How to reach me ...Email- shivamsinha7277@gmail.com